peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-RTL.md

 ## FM broadcast receiver

-In this section, we consider a practical FM receiver that can receive real off-air FM signals using the USRP.
+In this section, we consider a practical FM receiver that can receive real off-air FM signals using the RTL-SDR.
 You will adjust the FM receiver built in the last part of the lab to work with these real signals.

 - Open the FM receiver flowgraph you completed in the last part of this lab.